kanei/vantuch.cz/wp-content/plugins/raygun4wp/external/raygun4js/README.md

 `excludedUserAgents` - Prevents errors from being sent from certain user agents by providing an array of strings.
 This is very helpful to exclude errors reported by certain browsers or test automation with `CasperJS`, `PhantomJS` or any other testing utility that sends a custom user agent.
 If a part of the client's `navigator.userAgent` matches one of the given strings in the array, then the client will be excluded from error reporting.

-`disableCrashReporting` - Prevent uncaught errors from being sent.
+`disableErrorTracking` - Prevent uncaught errors from being sent.

 `disablePulse` - Prevent Pulse real user monitoring events from being sent.